Nohl Williams: UNLV

 In his first two seasons with the Rebels in 2020 and 2021, Williams totaled 58 tackles, five pass deflections, two interceptions, and a fumble recovery.
 In 2022, he earned second-team all-Mountain West Conference honors after totaling 40 tackles, five pass deflections, three interceptions, a forced fumble, and a fumble recovery.
 After the season, Williams entered his name into the NCAA transfer portal.

 California

-Williams transferred to play for the California Golden Bears.
+On March 15, 2023, Williams transferred to play for the California Golden Bears.
 In his first season with the team in 2023, he totaled 53 tackles with two being for a loss, six pass deflections, two interceptions, a forced fumble, two fumble recoveries, and two touchdowns.
 In the 2024 season opener, Williams notched an interception and an 80-yard kickoff return touchdown in a win over UC Davis.
 In week 2, Williams was named the Atlantic Coast Conference (ACC) defensive back of the week after making two interceptions in the win over Auburn.